book-reader-repo/Book-Reader/README.md

 Please feel free to report any errors including but not limited to English Mistakes.

 ## Start
-Grab a ipa file (currently only iOS support) from the actions tab.
+Grab a ipa file (for iOS) or an apk (for Android) from the actions tab.